vanheeringen-lab/ANANSE/docs/command-line_reference.md

                         one TF per line
   -r FILE, --regions FILE
                         Filter regions to use (default: all in binding.h5).
 Either one region/BED format file or a space-separated list.
-  -c COL, --column COL  One or more (case insensitive) column names to extract from the expression file(s) (default: tpm) -f, --full-output     Export the full GRN output to the output file --include-promoter, --exclude-promoter
+  -c COL, --columns COL One or more (case insensitive) column names to extract from the expression file(s) (default: tpm) -f, --full-output     Export the full GRN output to the output file --include-promoter, --exclude-promoter
                         Include or exclude promoter peaks (<= TSS +/- 2kb) in network inference.
 By default promoter peaks are included.